Dean-zk/PacmanToScoop/README.md

 # Syntacticly Awsome Package-Manager

-A silly little project where I added the syntax of Pacman (Arch linux package manager) to the scoop package manager.
+A silly little project where I made the scoop package manager syntax more simple to use.

 # How to use it?